ryan258/ideaforge/MASTERPLAN.md

 - Created basic structures for TheAnvil, TheWorkshop, and TheFinishingTouch components
 - Implemented consistent error handling across all components
 - Updated all components to use ErrorDisplay component correctly
-- Integrated Ollama AI service for idea, persona, and direction generation
+- Integrated Ollama AI service for idea, persona, direction generation, and idea refinement
 - Implemented JSON parsing and error handling for AI responses
+- Developed full functionality for TheAnvil component, including AI-powered refinement and persona feedback
+- Implemented markdown rendering for improved readability of AI-generated content
+- Enhanced error handling and loading state management across components

 ## Immediate Next Steps

-1. Implement full functionality for TheAnvil component
+1. Implement full functionality for TheWorkshop component
-   - Design and implement AI-powered idea refinement process
+   - Design and implement social media content generation process
-   - Create user interface for iterative refinement
+   - Create user interface for displaying and selecting content ideas
-   - Integrate AI feedback mechanism
+   - Integrate AI for platform-specific content suggestions

 2. Enhance AI model integration
    - Refine prompts for more accurate and relevant responses
    - Implement fallback mechanisms for AI service unavailability
    - Add support for multiple AI models (OpenAI, Claude) with easy switching

-3. Begin implementation of social media content generation in TheWorkshop
-   - Design AI prompts for generating platform-specific content ideas
-   - Create user interface for displaying and selecting content ideas
-   - Implement basic content customization options

-4. Refine the final polishing process in TheFinishingTouch
+3. Develop full functionality for TheFinishingTouch component
    - Design user interface for final idea review and adjustments
    - Implement export functionality for completed ideas
    - Create summary view of the entire idea development process

-5. Implement data persistence
+4. Implement data persistence
    - Design data structure for saving user progress
    - Implement local storage solution for saving and loading projects
    - Create user interface for managing saved projects

-6. Expand unit testing coverage
+5. Expand unit testing coverage
    - Write comprehensive unit tests for all components
    - Implement integration tests for AI service interactions
    - Set up continuous integration for automated testing

-7. Begin accessibility improvements
+   - Add specific tests for markdown rendering and error handling

+6. Enhance accessibility features
    - Audit current components for accessibility issues
    - Implement keyboard navigation improvements
    - Add ARIA attributes where necessary
    - Ensure proper color contrast and text alternatives

-8. Enhance error handling and logging
+7. Enhance error handling and logging
    - Implement centralized error handling mechanism
    - Add more detailed logging for debugging purposes
    - Create user-friendly error messages suitable for the target audience

-9. Start UI/UX refinements
+8. Start UI/UX refinements
    - Gather user feedback on current interface
    - Design and implement UI improvements based on feedback
    - Enhance animations and transitions for a more engaging experience

-10. Update documentation
+9. Update documentation
     - Keep README, ROADMAP, HANDBOOK, and MASTERPLAN up to date with each significant change
     - Begin drafting user documentation and tutorials
+    - Create a quick-start guide for new developers joining the project

 Remember to document your code thoroughly and follow Vue.js best practices throughout the development process.
 Regularly revisit this masterplan to ensure alignment with project goals and to update progress.